Sensity API (v2.38.1)

 string

-Enum: "data_extraction_analysis_complete" "face_manipulation_analysis_complete" "face_matching_analysis_complete" "forensic_analysis_complete" "ai_generated_image_detection_analysis_complete" "id_detection_analysis_complete" "id_document_authentication_analysis_complete" "liveness_detection_analysis_complete" "voice_analysis_complete"
+Enum: "ai_generated_image_detection_analysis_complete" "data_extraction_analysis_complete" "face_manipulation_analysis_complete" "face_matching_analysis_complete" "forensic_analysis_complete" "id_document_authentication_analysis_complete" "liveness_detection_analysis_complete" "voice_analysis_complete"

 Event Name